jubalh/awesome-package-maintainer/README.md

 Distributions have different naming regulations regarding such packages.
 Some distributions don't split packages up in development files (Arch), some call them `-dev` (Debian) some call them `-devel` (openSUSE).

+Some distributions and systems provide build recipes (Gentoo, pkgsrc, AUR) while others ship built binaries (Debian, Fedora, openSUSE) ready to be used.

+Some distributions require the packager to build and upload the binaries on his own machine others use build systems.

+Packages are usually signed/verified.
+For example the Open Build Service will check whether the tarball that is in a project actually is the same as the upstream tarball (if you use the URL in the spec file), it can then also check a hash (if provided) and also the author in case upstream signed the tarball with their GPG key.
+It then builds the package for the specified architectures and will sign those packages.

+By the way, the Open Build service can not only build rpms for openSUSE.
+It can also build packages for Fedora, RHEL, Arch, Debian, Ubuntu, AppImages..

 We recommend to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) now.
 Even when you are not interested in becoming a packager for an RPM based distribution this will serve as a good introdcution.

 ## What is a package maintainer